Austin Butler: 2005–2018: Career beginnings

 In his early twenties, Butler continued to act in teen-oriented television series, but gained greater recognition for his starring roles in The Carrie Diaries and later The Shannara Chronicles; he also branched out into new stage and film projects.
 In March 2012, Butler was cast in The CW's Sex and the City prequel series The Carrie Diaries to play Sebastian Kydd, a brooding heartthrob attending the same high school as Carrie Bradshaw, played by AnnaSophia Robb.
 The Carrie Diaries is based on Candace Bushnell's novel by the same name and follows Bradshaw's life in the 1980s as a teenager in New York City.
 The show was cancelled after two seasons.

 In April 2014, it was announced that Butler had joined the cast of the play Death of the Author at the Geffen Playhouse in Los Angeles.
-He played the role of Bradley, a pre-law student with a double major in political science and math, and is set to graduate from a wealthy university.
-The play is directed by Bart DeLorenzo and written by Steven Drukman.
+He played the role of Bradley, a pre-law student with a double major in political science and math who is set to graduate from a wealthy university.
+The play was directed by Bart DeLorenzo and written by Steven Drukman.
 Following previews on May 20, 2014, the play ran from May 28 to June 29.

 Butler then joined the cast of Arrow in the recurring role of Chase.
 His character was a DJ and a love interest of Willa Holland's character Thea Queen.
 He co-starred with Miranda Cosgrove and Tom Sizemore in the 2015 thriller film The Intruders, and appeared in Kevin Smith's 2016 horror-comedy film Yoga Hosers about 15-year-old yoga nuts Colleen Collette and Colleen McKenzie.
-The films also stars Johnny Depp, Lily-Rose Depp, Harley Quinn Smith and Haley Joel Osment.
+The film also stars Johnny Depp, Lily-Rose Depp, Harley Quinn Smith and Haley Joel Osment.
 In 2016, he began playing the role of Wil Ohmsford in The Shannara Chronicles, MTV's television adaptation of the Terry Brooks novel The Elfstones of Shannara.
 The series was cancelled after two seasons.

 Butler made his Broadway debut playing Don Parritt, the "lost boy" in The Iceman Cometh, which starred Denzel Washington and David Morse.
 Previews for the limited run began in March 2018, and the play closed in July 2018.
 Per Hilton Als's review of the play in The New Yorker: "Although there are many performers in George C. Wolfe's staging of Eugene O'Neill's phenomenal [...] drama, The Iceman Cometh, [...] there is only one actor, and his name is Austin Butler."